AndersDJohnson/bower-requirejs-auto/README.md

 Recommended for development use only.

-Simpler than hard-coding all your Bower component paths into HTML, and faster than tools like  [yeoman/bower-requirejs](https://github.com/yeoman/bower-requirejs) (or [yeoman/grunt-bower-requirejs](https://github.com/yeoman/grunt-bower-requirejs)) which require their own configuration.
+Simpler than hard-coding all your Bower component paths into HTML, and faster than tools like  [yeoman/bower-requirejs](https://github.com/yeoman/bower-requirejs) (or [yeoman/grunt-bower-requirejs](https://github.com/yeoman/grunt-bower-requirejs)) which require their own configuration and repeated execution.

 ## Install